chinamike65/hugo-tuolesi/content/book2/book2en.md

 After a period of retreat, Master Tsongkhapa was really born.

-It was while he was in retreat one morning to cultivate the great mighty virtue, and the great mighty virtue appeared to him and said, "I am going to be born today, you come and visit me.
+It was while he was in retreat one morning to cultivate the great Yamantaka, and the great Yamantaka appeared to him and said, "I am going to be born today, you come and visit me."

-"On that day, Master Tsongkhapa was born.
+On that day, Master Tsongkhapa was born.

 When Master Tsongkhapa was born, as soon as he was born, the umbilical cord was cut, and a sandalwood tree grew where a drop of blood fell.

-This sandalwood tree has 100,000 leaves, and each leaf has a Buddha.
+This sandalwood tree has 100,000 leaves, and each leaf holds a Buddha image.

 Only Master Tsongkhapa has this kind of auspicious appearance, and no other great siddhis have it.